aappddeevv/loader/README.md

 using parallel loads and a simple DSL inspired by ETL tools to specify the attribute mappings.

+The DSL for schema definition and mapping transforms is generic and can be used in many environments, including spark.
+You can define your schema using the DSL then define your transformation rules using the rules DSL and apply them to a dataframe.
+The rules are automatically translated into spark-friendly code.

+Using the DSL requires some knowledge of scala, but not much.

 ##History

 The project started out many years ago as a java program